sockeqwe/pages/content/Instantiator.md

 Moreover, if I add more Actions later, I don't have to change anything in the unit test shown above.
 `instantiateSealedSubclasses()` creates a new instance of this new Action type too.

-Another use case I have from time to time is while doing some prototyping of a new screen of an android app and the backend to deliver data for it is not ready yet.
+Another use case I have from time to time is I need some data to for a screen that is under development but the backend is not ready yet to provide that data.
-I just need data in the meantime.
-Again, Instantiator helps me here temporarily.
+Instantiator helps me here as well.

 ## Alternatives